New Window Opening Cost

 Is Installing a New Window Opening a DIY Job?

-Most manufacturers also expect a professional installation.
+Installing a new window opening is not usually a DIY job as cutting into an external wall means supporting what’s above, keeping the opening square and watertight, and tying everything back in so the wall stays sound.
+Most window manufacturers expect a professional installation.
 If you fit the window yourself and something warps or leaks, you could find the warranty doesn’t cover the damage.
-For most people, it works out cheaper – and a lot less stressful – to get a builder or window installer to handle the opening and the fit in one go.
+It's usually cheaper and less stressful to get a builder or window installer to handle the opening and the fit in one go.

 How Messy Is It To Create a New Window Opening?